I. Course Prefix/Number: ART 237

-B. To understand esthetic and technical issues inherent to the medium.
+- Understand esthetic and technical issues inherent to the medium.

-C. To research and produce a photographic project which can be placed in the larger context of the medium.
+- Research and produce a photographic project which can be placed in the larger context of the medium.

-D. To understand technical limitations inherent with photographic field work.
+- Understand technical limitations inherent with photographic field work.

-V. Academic Integrity
+V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),